RockitBootcamp/Phoenix/Projects/jQuery ToDo/README.md

 Create a jQuery click event handler for the "Create" button that does the following (you will need to figure out the optimal logical order of operations)

+- retrieve the value from the text input
+- retrieve the value from the select dropdown
+- get the generated DOM by passing the values to your generate function
 - `if` condition checking if there is any text in the text input
-- retriev the value from the text input
-- retriev the value from the select dropdown
-- get the rendered template by passing the values to your template rendering function
 - append the new task to the `#tasks` container

 ## Showing or hiding completed tasks